Wolfenstein: The Old Blood

-Wolfenstein: The Old Blood is an action-adventure first-person shooter video game developed by MachineGames and published by Bethesda Softworks.
+Wolfenstein: The Old Blood is a first-person shooter video game developed by MachineGames and published by Bethesda Softworks.
 It was released on 5 May 2015 for PlayStation 4, Windows, and Xbox One.
 The game is a stand-alone title in the Wolfenstein series and a prequel expansion to 2014's Wolfenstein: The New Order, set in an alternate-history 1946.
 The single-player story follows war veteran William "B.J."
 Blazkowicz and his efforts to discover the locations of a Nazi compound.
 Development began in 2014, soon after the release of The New Order.

 The game is played from a first-person perspective and its levels are navigated on foot.
 The story is arranged in chapters which players complete in order to progress, separated into two interconnected campaigns.
 The game features a variety of weapons, including pistols, shotguns, and explosives, most of which can be dual wielded.
 A cover system is also present; players lean in and out of cover instead of the more common system where players lock into cover.

 Wolfenstein: The Old Blood received generally positive reviews.
 Many critics praised the game's intense firefights, intriguing locations, and the balance between stealth and action, but criticised the story.